 So if gaming is a priority, then I can’t really recommend this phone to you.
 Not to mention, this isn’t exactly a “value-for-money” device either.

-Instead of spending INR 34,000 on the Phone 1 after the recent price hike, you can get far more powerful phones like the POCO F4, Redmi K50i, OnePlus 10R, or the iQOO Neo 6.
+Instead of getting the Phone 1, you can get far more powerful phones like the POCO F4, Redmi K50i (review), or the iQOO Neo 7 (review).
 And most of them are available at a much cheaper price tag as well!
 So it’s pretty clear that Nothing is trying to position itself as a premium brand in the smartphone world.

 Nothing OS is pretty great